 - A letter of support from the dean of the submitting faculty member must accompany the application.

 - Letters of commitment from a supporting or co-sponsoring department(s), program(s), and any outside organizations must accompany the application (attach to email).

 - Sponsorship funding is encouraged.

 - Applicants must provide a marketing plan that focuses on attendance by LSSU students, faculty, and staff, and may include ways to reach K-12 schools and the general public.

 - Funded projects are required to submit a Final Report to the Provost within 30 days after the event occurs..
 This final report must include how the funds were spent, the number of people who attended the event, and an assessment of the effectiveness of the event, including an assessment of whether or not the learning outcomes were achieved.
 (Reporting will be shared with the LSSU Foundation and Business Operations.)
 Failure to submit a final report will diminish the likelihood of being granted funds for future events.
 Finalized copies of advertising must also be submitted to the LSSU Foundation for stewardship purposes.

-- The Duncan MacLaren Family Fund for the Performing Arts* must be acknowledged as a benefactor of the event in printed material, on social media and other media releases, to include public recognition at the event.
-LSSU Foundation will approve final advertising publications to ensure accurate sponsorship acknowledgement.
+- The Duncan MacLaren Family Fund for the Performing Arts* must be acknowledged as a benefactor of the event in printed material, on social media, and in other media releases, to include public recognition at the event.
+LSSU Foundation will approve final advertising publications to ensure accurate sponsorship acknowledgment.